10+ AIR PLANT CARE TIPS you need to know about!

 You have so many tips to grow your favorite air plants.
 I can’t wait to hear what you are adding to your collection!

-Your Cocoon Awaits you!
+Your Cocoon Awaits You!

 DON’T LEAVE YET!